 When one practices to principle, there are actually no basic forms.
 The same principles apply regardless of the task.
 To engage in the work whilst performing some refined skill can be just as educational, invigorating or rewarding as sitting some very basic posture, or doing some menial chore.

-Gathering different perspectives is valuable - weather it be from an Alexander Technique teacher, or a book on Alexander Technique.
+Gathering different perspectives is valuable - whether it be from an Alexander Technique teacher, or a book on Alexander Technique.
 The grace and ease which we are aspiring to can appear in other non-Alexander forms too.
 Dancers, musicians or athletes might offer inspiration.
 Considering how these models obtain their form helps us to deepen our understanding and practice.

 Other modalities offer new perspectives.
 Our general life experience we can view with Alexander Technique in perspective.
 The technique is after all, designed to enhance engagement in life.